rustiiiiiii/MC_assignment/README.md

     Distance Information: Displays total distance, distance covered, and distance left.
     Unit Switching: Allows users to toggle between kilometers and miles.
     Column vs. LazyColumn: Demonstrates the difference in performance and behavior between Column and LazyColumn for displaying lists.
-    Reset Functionality: Resets the progress to the starting point.

 Code Structure: